Midwife in the Tire Swing

 “We will have to see the Seer,” said Elder Jesse, tending to a dab of mayonnaise that clung to the tip of his nose.
 “I am not from your here and now.
 Almost, but not quite, and we’s gonna have us a miracle, a journey of Time and Faith, so hang on tight, Philomena Hobart.
 I am from your future.
 Not far, coupla weeks, maybe.
 Doan know what you’re expecting, but—how they say?—here come Kaboom!
 Ever’ fool knows time travel is impossible, heh-heh.”
 Philomena felt a tingling on the soles of her feet.
 Then they were in an elegant country house.

 “Very Christmassy,” said Philomena.
-Pride and Prejudice by Jane Austen has just been published, while in the chronicles of wrack and ruin, British soldiers burn the White House and the final shipment of the Elgin Marbles arrives in England.
+Pride and Prejudice has just been published, while in the chronicles of wrack and ruin, British soldiers burn the White House and the final shipment of the Elgin Marbles arrives in England.

 “Well, I’ll be.
 I did it,” said Jesse Youngblood.

-The Seer, a woman past her prime—dropsical and with a beaky nose and mottled dewlap depending from her chin—wore a starched bonnet and the loosely cut empire-waisted dress of a country woman of the Regency period.
-The figure turned to look at them.
-The Seer’s eyes were clear and brightly blue as if illuminated from within.
+The Seer, a woman past her prime—dropsical and with a beaky nose and mottled dewlap depending beneath her chin—wore a starched bonnet and the loosely cut empire-waisted dress of a country woman of the Regency period.
+The Seer turned to look at them.
+Joanna’s eyes were clear and brightly blue as if illuminated from within.
 Joanna’s eyes were glass.
 Philomena walked back and forth in front of the figure.
 Joanna swiveled to follow her.
 “You are staring, young woman.
 This is impolite,” said the clockwork woman.

 “Is she all right?” asked Philomena.